 The migration continued west and, finding the Danish Islands unpopulated, they quickly established their agricultural pursuits on the fertile soils of the main islands.
 Sheep grazing was practiced on the sandy soils of Jutland, the mainland part of Denmark.
 From here the long string of Friesian islands was occupied which Apollonius of Rhodes called the Liburnian Islands; a liburnus much later was a Roman galley, therefore the name of the islands probably refers to the oar-driven boats of the inhabitants, similar to the boats the Vikings had.
-Then the horses were turned back towards the shore by drivers who sat on the backs of the horses, turning the wagon around and the sailors, already in their places, would row into the wild surf to save the lives of the castaways.
+Then drivers who sat on the backs of the horses turned the horses back towards the shore.
+This resulted in the wagons being turned around and the sailors, already in their places, would row into the wild surf to save the lives of the castaways.
 It was a risky undertaking but the men did it without complaining.
 It is likely that such oar driven boats had not changed much from the time of Apollonius.

 When more settlers arrived from the Ukraine, the only place to send them was to southern Norway, where they again found fertile soils suitable for grain growing.
 With healthy living conditions, plentiful fish in the fiords and abundant grain in the fields, the population of the Norwegian mainland exploded.
 Homer called them Phaiakians(25) (V: 35).
 The Homeric name "Faikians" was later altered to become "Vikings".